srmagura/goodnight-lead/README.md

 [image of registration page]

 * **Django admin site:** All administrative tasks are performed via the Django admin site.

+* **Customizable dashboard:** In particular, the admin site can be used to edit the HTML content displayed on the dashboard via a WYSIWYG editor.
+[image of WYSIWYG]

+The organization and design of LEAD Lab follows the standard conventions for Django projects.
+The main source code is in the `gl_site` directory.
+The directory `gl_site/test` contains unit tests for all of the main features.

 ## Development and administration information
 The [GitHub Wiki](https://github.com/srmagura/goodnight-lead/wiki) contains guides on deployment, administration, and development of the project.